 Chapter 13

-Kansas City Chapter 13 Bankruptcy Attorney
+Kansas City Chapter 13 Bankruptcy Solutions

 Most consumers who pursue bankruptcy choose either Chapter 7 or Chapter 13.
 While both of these processes are geared toward everyday people who have become entrapped in debt, and both ultimately wipe away qualifying debt, they involve very different steps.
 An experienced bankruptcy attorney can help you determine which type of bankruptcy is right for you.